The 5 players Arsenal signed along with Granit Xhaka – & how they fared

 But the Switzerland international is currently producing what’s arguably the best football of his career as Arteta’s Gunners sit top of the Premier League table.

 Arsenal finished second in the season before his arrival but are yet to finish in the top four since, although they have won two FA Cups in that time.

 Arsene Wenger went on a spending spree that summer, buying six players for around £100million in total, the club’s biggest ever window at the time.
-Only two of those six remain at the club.
+But only one other alongside Xhaka remains at the Emirates.
 Here’s how they got on.

 The most infamous name on this list, Mustafi arrived near the end of the window for around £35million from Valencia.

 A World Cup winner with Germany, there was a lot of excitement at the arrival of Mustafi, who had forged a very solid partnership in central defence with Nicolas Otamendi on the Spanish east coast, and he initially started superbly, going unbeaten in his first 21 games at the club.

 However, after an injury, things went downhill quickly for Mustafi.
 A series of calamitous errors followed over the next four seasons, in which time Arsenal’s defence became leakier than ever, before he was eventually released in January 2021.